Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Deep Blues, Greens, and Jewel Tones Done Right

-Sapphire blue walls gain warmth when you introduce ruby or garnet accents through textiles and artwork.
+Sapphire blue walls gain life when ruby or garnet accents come through textiles and artwork.
+Jewel tones tend to strengthen each other rather than compete.

 How to Balance Bold Walls With Neutral Decor